scipilot/camera-mascara/README.md

 http://raspberrypi.local:8090/_/#/settings/import-collections

+4. Configure the python to authenticate with to the local Pocketbase admin user.
+(The default URL should work.)

+    cp env.dist .env
+    nano .env
+	POCKETBASE_SUPERUSER_EMAIL="admin"
+	POCKETBASE_SUPERUSER_PASSWORD="password"
+	POCKETBASE_CONNECTION_URL="127.0.0.1:8090"

 Then you can use the API or UI at http://raspberrypi.local:8090/ (note: installing the UI website replaces the default API view)